How to Fix Your Ubuntu Linux PC When It Won’t Boot

-Repair the GRUB Bootloader
+Repair the GRUB Bootloader to Boot Ubuntu

-If GRUB is not loading, you can repair it using the Ubuntu installation disc or USB stick.
-Restart the computer with the disc inserted, and wait for it to load up.
+If GRUB is not loading, then Ubuntu won’t boot.
+Fortunately, you can repair GRUB using the Ubuntu installation media.
+Restart the computer with the disc inserted and wait for it to load up.

 With the installation disc booted into the Live environment, confirm you have a network connection and then open a Terminal.
 Enter:

-This will install the boot-repair tool, and run it after the final instruction.
-Wait for the system to be scanned, then select the Recommended Repair option.
-Note that there is an Advanced options view, where you can select a default OS, default disk or partition, and more.)
+This will install the boot-repair tool and run it after the final instruction.
+Wait for the system to be scanned, then select Recommended Repair.
+(There is also an Advanced options view, where you can select a default OS, default disk or partition, and more.)

-In the bootloader menu, look for Advanced options for Ubuntu, then select the entry appended with (recovery mode), and select it with the arrow keys.
-Tap Enter to continue, and wait as Ubuntu is booted into a slimmed down version.
+In the bootloader menu, select Advanced options for Ubuntu.
+Next, use the arrow keys to select the entry appended with (recovery mode).
+Tap Enter to continue and wait as Ubuntu is booted into a slimmed down version.

-- fsck — This is the file system check tool, which scans the hard disk drive and repairs any errors it finds.
+fsck: This is the file system check tool, which scans the hard disk drive and repairs any errors it finds.

-- clean — Use this to make free space, useful if the reason for Ubuntu not booting is a lack of HDD space.
+clean: Use this to make free space, useful if the reason for Ubuntu not booting is a lack of HDD space.

 Again, boot into the Live environment on your Ubuntu CD/DVD or USB drive, and begin the installation.
-The installer will detect an existing instance of Ubuntu, and give you the option to Reinstall Ubuntu.
+The installer will detect the existing instance of Ubuntu and give you the option to Reinstall Ubuntu.

 Once the reinstallation is complete, Ubuntu should be back up and running.

-4. Replace Your Faulty Hardware
+5. Replace Your Faulty Hardware

 Try our guide for diagnosing a hard disk drive .
 You might also read up on focusing your efforts to diagnose hardware issues that prevent the computer from booting, and repairing them without breaking the bank .

 Once a faulty HDD is replaced, you’ll typically need to reinstall Ubuntu from scratch.
 (Unless you had previously made full disc image backup, in which case this could be restored.)